Transparency Statement 2021

 PKF Littlejohn LLP is a Registered Auditor and is regulated in the conduct of its services by the Financial Reporting Council and the Institute of Chartered Accountants in England & Wales (ICAEW), including as a Designated Professional Body for investment business.
 The firm is registered with the Isle of Man Financial Services Authority and the Jersey Financial Services Commission to undertake audit work in connection with market traded companies incorporated in the Isle of Man and Jersey respectively.
 The firm is also registered with the Public Company Accounting Oversight Board and the Canadian Public Accountability Board to undertake audit work in connection with US and Canadian listed entities respectively.

 As a statutory auditor of entities defined as public interest entities, the firm is subject to monitoring by the Audit Quality Review Team (AQR) of the Financial Reporting Council.
 The AQR reviewed the firm in November 2017, the final report was received in August 2018.
 The firm addressed the findings by 31 December 2018.
+The AQR review firms on a cyclical basis, the subsequent review commenced in November 2020 and is ongoing with the final report expected in October 2021.

 The European Court of Auditor also reviews the firm’s work on those services provided to the European Union or its institutions.